Excluding cosmetic surgeries on hyperbolic 3-manifolds: Procedure and results using hyperbolic tools

 \subsubsection{Step 3.
 Compare non-hyperbolic slopes.}

-For every $s \in \calE$, we begin by trying to identify the closed manifold $N(s)$ using the combination of SnapPy and Regina.
+For every $s \in \calE$, we begin by trying to identify the closed manifold $N(s)$ using a combination of routines from Regina and SnapPy.
 This means performing the sphere and torus decompositions using Regina, identifying each hyperbolic piece using SnapPy, and identifying each Seifert piece using Regina's database of closed manifolds.
 This identification also uses Dunfield's code \cite{Dunfield:CensusFillings}.
 As a result, each non-hyperbolic $N(s)$ is assigned a \emph{Regina name} that describes the pieces.
 To save computation time, all of this information is computed just once for each $s \in \calE$.

 Next, given $s \in \calE$ and $t \in \calE - \{s\}$, we try to distinguish $N(s)$ from $N(t)$.
 As a first test, we compare the homology groups $H_1 N(s)$ and $H_1 N(t)$.
 Next, we use Regina names and the geometric decomposition.
 If only one of $\{N(s), N(t)\}$ is reducible, or only one is toroidal, then they are automatically distinguished.
 If both are irreducible and atoroidal, they must be Seifert fibered, and we compare their Seifert invariants.
 Otherwise, we compare the Seifert fibered pieces of the decomposition using Seifert invariants and hyperbolic pieces using hyperbolic invariants.